Modern Minoan Paganism: Walking with Ariadne's Tribe

 Snakes!
 Why did it have to be snakes?

 There are many theories, of course.
-I think that falls under the rubric of "Everyone has an opinion."
-But we simply don't know for sure because we don't have any Minoan-era documents that tell us anything about these figurines.
+I think that falls under the umbrella of "Everyone has an opinion."
+But we simply don't know for sure because we don't have any Minoan-era documents that tell us anything about these figurines, no art that shows them being used.
 Linear A, the script the ancient Minoans used to write their native language, has never been deciphered.
 And the few documents we have that are written in Linear B, the script that records Mycenaean Greek from the time toward the end of Minoan civilization, don't say anything about snakes.

 But we can piece together a little information about these interesting figurines based on other Minoan archaeological finds.
-And we can use that information to incorporate the Snake Goddess into our practice of modern Minoan Paganism.
+And we can use that information to incorporate the Snake Goddess into Minoan spirituality in the modern world.

 So we can reasonably assume that these figurines are, indeed, goddesses (or priestesses being possessed by the goddess during ritual) and not worshipers.
 But exactly what do the snakes stand for?

-One thing I find very interesting is that there I have so far found no snakes depicted in other Minoan art (frescoes, pottery, seal stones and rings) - only on the female figurines.
 Snakes have long been associated with the Underworld since they magically appear out of holes in the ground.
 Minoan religion had a major Underworld/ancestral component, so perhaps this is an Underworld goddess, maybe Ariadne herself in her guise as the Queen of the Melissae, the ancestral bee-goddesses.
-A lot of us who practice modern Minoan Paganism use the Snake Goddess figurines to represent Ariadne.
-But she's not holding bees; she's holding snakes.
+A lot of us who practice Tribe spirituality use the Snake Goddess figurines to represent Ariadne.
+But this figurine isn't holding bees; she's holding snakes.

 Four millennia out, we only have fragmentary evidence to work with.
 But snakes were definitely a thing.
 Here's a figurine just covered with snakes: